-Traditional music, dance, children’s activities, lively performances, lectures and talks, informative exhibitions are just some of the events taking place during the week.
-The highlight of the festival is traditional Family Day, which this year will take place in the Ballsbridge Hotel on Sunday the 2nd of March.
+Concerts, literary talks and readings, children’s art competition, music workshops, children’s activities, lively performances, lectures and talks, exhibitions are just some of the events taking place during the week.
+The highlight of the festival will be a traditional Family Day in the Red Cow Hotel on Sunday the 22nd of February.

-Hugh Lane Gallery will also host a lot of events throughout the week, including a film and lectures on Russian Art, coffee mornings and drawing classes for children.
-Matryoshka-dolls workshop will provide an opportunity to have a first- hand experience of this traditional Russian craft.
+Hugh Lane Gallery will also host events throughout the week, including a film and ф lecture on Russian Art.

 A lot of events are planned for the Dublin City libraries.
 Many branches will be screening a selection of Russian films and film adaptations of Russian novels.
-The Central library will host a lecture on Mikhail Lermontov, a famous Russian poet, whose 200th anniversary will be celebrated this year.
-The lecture will be followed by performance of Dmitry Babichev, a guest singer from the UK, who will present a wide repertoire of traditional Russian songs and ballads.
+The Central library will host a workshop on Peter Tchaikovsky, one of the best known Russian composers, whose 175th anniversary will be celebrated next year.

-The Festival of Russian Culture is organised by the Russian community in Ireland and is supported by the Russian Embassy, Dublin City Council, Dublin City Libraries, Hugh Lane Gallery, Trinity College, Irish Russia Business Association and Nasha Gazeta.
+The Festival of Russian Culture is organised by the Russian community in Ireland and is supported by the Russian Embassy, Dublin City Council, Dublin City Libraries, National Gallery of Ireland and Trinity College

 You can find a selection of photos from last year’s event online here, to give you a sense of how the festival went.